developer-zebra/developer-zebra-site/src/stagenow/4-0/stagingprofiles/index.md

 * [Publish](../stagingprofiles/#publish) - The Publish section allows the administrator to select the method of delivery (linear barcodes, PDF417 barcodes, NFC tags, or Audio file) for the completed Profile, as well as test, publish, and stage the Profile.

 ### Profile States
-As you progress through the Wizard, the top right corner of the window reflects the state of the Profile:
+As progress is made through the Wizard, the top right corner of the window reflects the state of the Profile:

 <img alt="image" style="height:100px" src="../images/profilestatus.jpg"/>
 _Click image to enlarge; ESC to cancel_.